 The charming Colorado mountain town of Steamboat Springs is perhaps best known for its excellent skiing, which ranks among the best in the country.
 When there’s no snow on the slopes, the active locals take full advantage of the area’s abundant hiking, mountain biking, and paddling.
-But some visitors are pleasantly surprised to find that Steamboat also has quite a creative side, from live performances to art galleries to cultural staples of the American West, like the rodeo.
-So the next time you’re in town, be sure to spend some time exploring Steamboat’s equally impressive arts scene.
-Here, seven ways you can do just that.
+But some visitors are pleasantly surprised to find that Steamboat also has quite a creative side, from live performances to art galleries to cultural staples of the American West, such as the rodeo.
+The next time you’re in town, be sure to explore Steamboat’s equally impressive arts scene.
+Here, are seven ways you can do just that.

 1. Opera Steamboat